Jill Craybas: Professional career

 She began 2007 by reaching the semifinals of a Tier-IV event in New Zealand, the Auckland Open.
 She beat all of her opponents in straight sets before bowing out to Vera Zvonareva, 3–6, 5–7.
 She next took part in the Tier-II event in Sydney, where she lost in the last round of qualifying to Vera Dushevina, 1–6, 6–3, 1–6.
 At the first Grand Slam tournament of the year at the Australian Open, she suffered a first-round loss to the tenth-seeded Nicole Vaidišová.
 Craybas bounced back into winning form at her next tournament in the U.S., at an ITF tournament in Midland, Michigan.
 As the top-seeded, she beat all of her opponents in straight sets until a hard-fought 2–6, 6–3, 6–3 victory over second-seeded and fellow American Laura Granville.
 Because of her lower ranking, she suffered in tough draws, not going further than the second round of any tournament since.

-At the start of 2008, Craybas entered the Pattaya Open, where, as the seventh seed, she played some of the best tennis of her career and beat Olga Savchuk 6–1, 6–1 in the first round, Renata Voráčová 2–6, 6–1, 6–3 in the second and Andreja Klepač 6–4, 6–4 in the quarterfinals.
+At the start of 2008, Craybas entered the Pattaya Open, where, as the seventh seed, she played some of the best tennis of her career and beat Olga Savchuk 6–1, 6–1 in the first round, Renata Voráčová 2–6, 6–1, 6–3 in the second, and Andreja Klepač 6–4, 6–4 in the quarterfinals.
 In the semifinals, she beat Akgul Amanmuradova 6–4, 6–0, and lost to the top seed Agnieszka Radwańska in a tie-break in the third set.
-Craybas's ranking improved from world No. 77 to No. 60 because of these results.
+As a result, Craybas's ranking improved from world No. 77 to No. 60.

 Craybas won the 2008 Istanbul Cup in doubles.